 For more information about safety across our rail network, or for education tools and resources, click here.

 In 2014, Community Education delivered 152 Railsmart presentations at 121 schools, specialist learning centres and community groups.
 A total of 27,171 Queenslanders were educated in the importance of being Railsmart and to not gamble with their lives at level crossings.

 Quarterly Rail Safety Orientation Days provide an opportunity for students from Cultural and Linguistically Diverse (CALD) backgrounds, and individuals with a disability, to familiarise themselves with Queensland Rail services and facilities and gain confidence to travel independently on the rail network.

 This unique event allows attendees to explore a stationary train and its features in a controlled environment with expert speakers and demonstrations.

-Community Education Officers work together with Transit Officers and station staff to deliver a range of topics including:
+Our Customer Engagement Team work with QPS Rail Squad, Translink Transit Officers, Authorised Officers and Station Operations staff to deliver a range of topics including:

 - Rail safety

 - Being Railsmart by respecting people and property around you